LBC-LNBio/pyKVFinder/README.rst

 For an complete example of usage, we display usage examples with a pdb from `here <https://github.com/LBC-LNBio/pyKVFinder/blob/master/tests/data/1FMO.pdb>`_.

-First of all, import pyKVFinder module on python:
+First of all, import pyKVFinder package on python:

 .. code-block:: python